Sitaniel J. Wimbley, Executive Director

 David answers the phones, checks messages, and sits at outreach tables for the State Office.
 He also performs other tasks assigned by the office team.

-Latasha Willis, Community Engagement Specialist
+Latasha Willis, Peer Community Outreach Specialist

 Latasha A. Willis is a native of Jackson, Mississippi.
 She earned a Bachelor of Science degree in mathematics with an emphasis in computer science from Tougaloo College, an Associate of Science degree in graphic design from the Art Institute of Pittsburgh, and a Master of Fine Arts degree in media design from Full Sail University.
 She currently serves as a Community Engagement Specialist for NAMI Mississippi, where she is responsible for graphic design work, web development and social media management.